isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 entire expression, the type of our definition is fully known to Agda, and it will happily solve it for us.

-As you can see, Agda is quite lever!
+As you can see, Agda is quite clever!
 The constraint solving exhibited here is a generally useful tool when coding.
 For example, you can state a proof as being trivial, and then work backwards---asking Agda to synthesize the solution for you!
 It sounds absolutely bonkers, but somehow this actually works.